Track3/hermit/README.md

 ```bash
 $ git clone https://github.com/Track3/hermit.git themes/hermit
 ```

-Alternatively, you can include this repository as a [git submodule](https://git-scm.com/book/de/v1/Git-Tools-Submodule).
-This makes it easier to update this theme if you have your Hugo site in git as well.
+Or, if your Hugo site is already in git, you can include this repository as a [git submodule](https://git-scm.com/book/de/v1/Git-Tools-Submodule).
+This makes it easier to update this theme.
 For this you need to run:

 ```bash
 $ git submodule add https://github.com/Track3/hermit.git themes/hermit